Himanshudewangan6973/Text-Editor/README.md

-# Java Editor Application
+# Text Editor Application
-## Editor app
+## Editor app in JAVA

-To run this Java application, you just need to follow these steps:
+To run this application, follow the steps below:
-- Open a command prompt window
+- Open command prompt window
 - Go to the directory where you saved this java program (editor.java)
 - > Type ```javac editor.java``` and press enter to compile the code
 - > Now, type ```java editor``` to run the application